-In this article we delve into the relationship between mindfulness & a vegan diet, but first of all, what does mindfulness actually mean?
+In this article we dive into the relationship between mindfulness & a vegan diet but first of all, what does mindfulness actually mean?
 And how can it help your life?

-But does that mean you have to be vegan to be spiritual?
-To understand the relationship between mindfulness and a vegan diet, let’s first take a look at the general points.
+To understand the relationship between mindfulness and a vegan diet, let’s take a look at the general points.

 Table of Contents